hoodiehq-archive/documentation/techdocs/api/client/hoodie.store.md

 <br />
 ###### Notes
-- id is a combination of both, formatted as *"type/id"*.
 - slashes for id or type are permitted.

 All other characters are allowed, though it might be the best, to stick with